-On April 11, 2014 we gathered in the classroom at The Whole Horse to hear from Nikki Wahl-Seto, a member of Standard Process Inc’s Veterinary Support Team.
+Latest News: we gathered in the classroom at The Whole Horse to hear from Nikki Wahl-Seto, a member of Standard Process Inc’s Veterinary Support Team.
 Standard Process is a whole food supplement company that was started in 1929 by Dr. Royal Lee.
 They produce human supplements that are sold only by health professionals, and Equine Supplements that are sold only by Veterinarians.
 They make equine specialty products such as: Equine Metabolic Support for insulin resistant horses supporting the thyroid, liver, kidneys and pancreas, Equine Performance for general health and well-being and to prevent inflammation, muscle soreness and oxidative stress.
 Equine Performance is specially formulated to help the equine athlete return to equilibrium after the physical stress of hauling and performing.
 They produce Equine Mobility Support for joints and tendons, Equine Immune Support for a healthy immune system that resists both parasites and pathogenic bacteria and viruses, and Equine GI support for a healthy gastrointestinal tract and stomach.
 The "take home" message was: It is much better to supplement your horse with "whole food" nutrition that contains enzymes and phytonutrients in their complete form than to give your horse synthesized vitamins and minerals.
 For example, one of the vitamins you get when you eat a carrot is vitamin A. Vitamin A could be synthesized and added to a supplement, but it would not give you all the enzymes and phytonutrients that come in the whole carrot.
 Their supplements are made up of whole foods that provide the desired vitamins and minerals.
 Products like Platinum Performance have a base of milk protein with vitamins and minerals added to it.
 I prefer to use whole food supplementation.
 These nutrient dense products are used to make up the supplement.
 For example, The Standard Process Equine Metabolic Support has chromium yeast in it rather than so many mg of synthetic chromium.
 The "base" product for the three new Standard Process equine supplements is their human product, SP Complete.
 SP Complete is a blend of whey, flax seed, rice, buckwheat leaf, brussels sprouts, kale, grape seed, carrot, barley grass, and red wine extract.
 Find out more about the Standard Process Equine Supplements under the "Services" and "Nutrition" tabs on the home page.

 OSTEOPATHIC EXPLORATION OF THE PELVIC ROOM FOR VETERINARIANS